the-elves/do-no-reenter/README.md

 - It then analyzes ast to generate a control flow graph for each function.
 - Analyze every function (Control flow graph representation) in the contracts.

+The control flow graphs are dumped to cfg-outs directory in project root.
+The cfg file names are named

+"cfg-outs/<contract-filename.sol>:<functionName.sol>.cfg"

 ### Abstract Interpretation
 Abstract interpretation is a powerful technique to analyze programs.
 It works by working on abstract representation of state of the program Abstract interpretation calculates these abstract values at every program point.